Image Comics: Early years

 The founders' initial titles were produced under the Image name, but published through Malibu Comics, which provided administrative, production, distribution and marketing support.

 The first Image comic published was Liefeld's Youngblood #1 in April 1992.
 Pre-orders for the book reached 930,000 copies, beating the previous record for both the top selling creator-owned comic and top selling independent comic of all time.
 The second Image title, McFarlane's Spawn #1, debuted with a print run of 1.7 million copies in May 1992.
 Larsen's The Savage Dragon, Lee's WildC.A.T.S, Valentino's ShadowHawk, and Silvestri's CyberForce followed, all with strong sales to comic shops.

 Within a few months, Malibu had almost 10% of the North American comics market share thanks to Image, briefly exceeding that of industry giant DC Comics.
 In early 1993 Image left Malibu and established itself as an independent company, hiring Tony Lobito as full-time publisher.
 Image became the first publishing company to challenge Marvel and DC's dominance since the establishment of the direct market.

 Portacio was the only founder not to deliver the first issue of his own series in 1992.
 Initially, Portacio was reported to be working on a title called Huntsman with Chris Claremont, but opted instead to create his own title called Wetworks (the Huntsman character later appeared in issues of WildC.A.T.S and CyberForce written by Claremont).
 However, work on the series was significantly delayed due to the death of Portacio's sister and he decided to resign as an Image partner.
 In 2022, former Incredible Hulk artist Dale Keown said that he was approached in 1992 about taking Portacio's place, but declined because his criminal record made it difficult to travel outside his home country of Canada.
 Keown still became the first non-founder to publish a creator-owned title with Image.
 The first issue of his series Pitt sold more than one million copies to comic shops.
 It was originally scheduled for November 1992 but shipped several months late.

 Image continued to expand in 1993 with new titles from both founders, such as Liefeld's Bloodstrike and Lee's StormWatch, and non-founders, including Sam Kieth's The Maxx, Larry Stroman's Tribe, Keith Giffen's Trencher, and Mike Grell's Shaman's Tears, and 1963 by Alan Moore, Steve Bissette, and Rick Vietch.Tribe became the largest-selling African-American-created comic, with more than one million copies sold to comic shops.
 Moore went on to work on several Image series, including Spawn, WildC.A.T.S, The Maxx, and Supreme.

-Also in 1993, Image and Valiant Comics began publishing the inter-company crossover Deathmate, which comics historian Jason Sacks described it as the first major comic universe crossover since the Marvel/DC crossover The Uncanny X-Men and The New Teen Titans was published in 1982.
+Also in 1993, Image and Valiant Comics began publishing the inter-company crossover Deathmate, which comics historian Jason Sacks described as the first major comic universe crossover since the Marvel/DC crossover The Uncanny X-Men and The New Teen Titans was published in 1982.